 - Balanced armature drivers

-Each comes with its own set of pros and cons which you should be aware of if you’re looking to buy a pair of headphones best suited to your preferences.
+Each comes with its own set of pros and cons, which you should be aware of if you’re looking to buy a pair of headphones so that you find ones that are best suited to your preferences.

-In this article we’ll explain how each of the four drivers works and elaborate on their strengths and weaknesses, starting with…
+In this guide, we’ll explain how each of the four headphone drivers works and elaborate on their strengths and weaknesses.

 Table of ContentsShow